jamxu88/getinvc/README.md

 ### Joining a Lobby

+You can join a lobby in two ways:

+1. On the join page, enter the join code and click "Join".
+<br>GIF HERE

+2. Enter a join link into your browser.
+<br>GIF HERE

 ### Creating a Lobby
+On the Create page, define the number of members to the lobby, and click "Create".

 ### Locking a Lobby
+1. As an owner, click the cog on the bottom left to access lobby settings.
+2. Click "Lock Lobby"

 ## Credits

-This software uses the following open source packages:
+This site uses the following open source packages:
+<br> TBD